FHappy/atl-wdi-9/unit_01/w01d03/homework/hw.md

 keep them organized.

 > Answer here
+Directory:
+>Projects
+  >Tasks
+    >task.startTime
+    >task.endTime
+    >task.elapsedTime = task.endTime - task.startTime
+    >task.completion (boolean value)

+Ideally, you could "start" each task, after which the current time would be recorded as a DateTime object under task.startTime.
+Once completed, you would "end" the task, after which the current time would also be recorded and stored as a task.endTime variable.
+The task.completion value would then be true, and some logic involved would render that task as inactive (grey, crossed out, etc).
 ### 2. Photo Sharing App

 In this app, users can upload photos to their accounts and share them with others.
 These photos can be grouped into albums.

 > Answer here
+Directory:
+>User
+  >Photo Albums
+    >Album1
+      >photo1
+        >photo1.time
+        >photo1.location
+        >photo1.faces
+      >photo2
+        >photo2.time
+        >photo2.location
+        >photo2.faces
+      >photo3
+        >photo3.time
+        >photo3.location
+        >photo3.faces
+      etc

+Database would be organized according to user, each album would be displayed alphabetically or however the user likes.
+Under each album would be a collection of photos.
+Each photo beyond being a img file would also have certain attributes attached.
+Attributes including the date/time in which the photo was taken (photo*.time), the location in which the photo was taken (photo*.location), and faces recognized by inherent software (photo*.faces), as well as others.

 ### 3. Home Automation Manager